therealemjy/eth-graphql/packages/eth-graphql/README.md

 ```

 _Note that the config option signifies the location of your config file, relative to the directory
-from which you're executing the command_
+from which you're executing the command._

 The command will automatically open
 [http://localhost:8008/eth-call-graphiql](http://localhost:8008/eth-call-graphiql) in your browser.